Implement space vector PWM VSI induction motor drive

-The speed controller sampling time has to be a multiple of the SVM sampling time.
+The speed controller sampling time has to be a multiple of the space vector modulator sampling time.
 The latter sampling time has to be a multiple of the simulation time step.

 The simulation step size must be chosen in accordance with the inverter's switching frequency.
 A rule of thumb is to choose a simulation step size 100 times smaller than the switching period.
 If the simulation step size is set too high, the simulation results can be erroneous.
 The average-value inverter allows the use of bigger simulation time steps since it does not generate small time constants (due to the RC snubbers) inherent to the detailed converter.
 For a controller sampling time of 20 µs, good simulation results have been obtained for a simulation time step of 20 µs.
 This time step can, of course, not be higher than the controller time step.

 Select how the output variables are organized.
 If you select

 output buses (default), the block has three separate

 output buses for motor, converter, and controller variables.
 If you

 Select between the detailed and the average-value inverter.

 Select between the load torque, the motor speed and the mechanical

 rotational port as mechanical input.
 Default is